Jeum1331/Wireshark/README.md

 # 🛠 About This Repository

-This repository documents my hands-on practice with Wireshark, a powerful network protocol analyzer.
+This repository documents my hands-on practice with Wireshark.
 Based on the Wireshark Ultimate Hands-On Course, this project showcases my learning journey, packet analysis techniques, and practical applications of network forensics.

 # 🔍 Skills Practiced